 Day 9: Shangri-La to black snub-nosed monkeys

-After breakfast, we drive along the Mekong River for 7 hours to where the snub-nosed monkeys live, which is high up in the mountains (approx. 2,800 - 3,100 meters above sea level).
+After breakfast, we drive along the Mekong River for 4 hours to the region where the snub-nosed monkeys live, which is high up in the mountains (approx. 2,800 - 3,100 meters above sea level).

 Day 10-12: Snub-nosed monkeys

-After morning photo session, we drive back to Shangri-La.
-Here we will catch a flight to Chengdu, which is the best international hub in the region.
+Early morning we will photograph a beautiful temple and have a few hours to stroll around Shangri-la before hopping on to our plane and catch a flight to Chengdu, which is the best international hub in the region.
 Yes, it's that time again - the end of the tour...

 Day 14: Fly home